Communist Party of Austria: Revival and reentrance to Styrian Landtag

 In the 21st century, the party has seen a revival, particularly in the state of Styria.
 In the election to the Styrian Landtag (state parliament) on 2 October 2005 the KPÖ, with leading candidate Ernest Kaltenegger, were able to win 4 seats (6.34% of the votes.)
 This was their first return in the Styrian Landtag (or any state parliament) since 1970.
 The party retained representation in this body since then.
 In the Styrian capital, Graz, the KPÖ developed into a successful local party (20.75% in the 2005 local council elections).
 This success was largely attributed to the leadership of popular town councillor Ernest Kaltenegger who raised the profile of housing as a political issue.

 The party secured a seat on the city council in 1988, campaigning against rising rents, and the local party established practical support and advice services to assist tenants in dealing with landlords, inspired by a French Communist Party initiative.
 During the 1990s the KPÖ successfully campaigned for the passage of bill restricting rents in public housing to no more than a third of the tenant's income.
 At the following election in 1998 the party won four seats on the council and secured a seat on the city senate (the council's executive), which was taken by Kaltenegger, who was appointed to the city housing department: among other measures he was able to ensure that each public housing unit had its own toilet and bathroom.
 The KPÖ's vote in the next elections in 2003 increased to almost 20 percent.
 The following year it managed to block an initiative by the other parties on the council to privatise the city's housing stock by collecting over 10,000 signatures to trigger a referendum, in which 96 percent of voters opposed privatisation.
-Traditionally at the end of the year the leaders of the Graz KPÖ reveal their accounts.
+Traditionally, at the end of the year the leaders of the Graz KPÖ reveal their accounts.
 KPÖ councillors are required to earn the average industrial wage and donate the rest to social programmes in accordance with the basic rules of the KPÖ.
 The party retained this stronghold in 2012 and in 2017.
-In the 2021 elections the KPÖ emerged as the party with the most seats on the council, with 29 percent of the vote, and the party's Elke Kahr was subsequently elected mayor at the head of a coalition of the Communists, the Social Democrats and the Greens.
+In the 2021 Graz local election held on 26 September, the KPÖ emerged as the party with the most seats on the council, with 29 percent of the vote, and the party's Elke Kahr was subsequently elected mayor at the head of a coalition of the Communists, the Social Democrats and the Greens.